 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition that was published by Mira on October 18, 2011 and has 407 pages.
+romantic suspense that was published by Mira on October 18, 2011 and has 407 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Forbidden Fantasies, Taking a Shot, Playing to Win, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush

 First in the Killer suspense-romance series.
 This story is set in St. Louis, Missouri and the couple focus is on Dante and Anna.

 I was very disappointed with this Burton.
 She hasn’t got her heart in it.
 The writing was perfunctory with bits and pieces of emotion.

 The writing is so awkward.
 Burton doesn’t put any effort into making this believable but simply uses words to tell us that Anna suspects Dante of killing George and the rest.
 That he’s evil but not even Burton is buying it, she sure doesn’t try to make us put our money down.
 Heck, I finally started skipping over the sex scenes because there wasn’t any heat or heart.